Shadow Dice

 1. 1.
 Point your light at the wall.

 2. 2.
-Work out where to stand between the light and the wall
+Work out where to stand between the light and the wall.
+Will you stand:

 🐍 Snake

 Put your fingers and thumb together.
 Face your thumb up.
-Keep your fingers and wrist straight.
-Wiggle and slither around!
+Draw an 'S' shape with your hand and arm.
+Wriggle and slither around!

 🐊 Crocodile